Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-While you’re all bundled up during the winter months, I know the last thing on your mind is swimming.
-But take it from a mom who’s learned the hard way — keeping your children’s swimming skills intact is important, particularly for those novice swimmers.
+No matter the season, take it from a mom who’s learned the hard way — keeping your children’s swimming skills intact is important, particularly for those novice swimmers.

 A few years ago, we shelled out lots of money for swim lessons, and by the end of the summer my daughter was swimming with ease.
 When the following summer began, we didn’t have to start all over, but it took some time for her to refamiliarize herself with the pool and her swimming skills.
 I learned how essential it is to keep children swimming, even during the cold months, so that when outdoor pool season hits, they can pick up exactly, or even ahead of, where they left off.